isomerpages/moe-fuhuasec/_our-school/Personal Data Protection Policy.md

 FHSS may collect, use and/or disclose Personal Data as follows:

-1\.
+i\.
 Evaluative purposes;

-2\.
+ii\.
 Educational and student care purposes;

-3\.
+iii\.
 Administration purposes;

-4\.
+iv\.
 Publicity and communication purposes;

-5\.
+v\.
 Verification and update purposes;

-6\.
+vi\.
 Conducting research for statistical profiling and other purposes to review, develop and improve the services of the school;

-7\.
+vii\.
 Conducting financial reporting and analysis related to the school operations;

-8\.
+viii\.
 Managing the school infrastructure and business operations and complying with internal policies and procedures;

-9\.
+ix\.
 Archival of documents and records ;

-10\.
+x\.
 Managing and terminating an employment relationship.

-11\.
+xi\.
 Security purposes;

-12\.
+xii\.
 Any other purposes which the school may notify you of at the time of obtaining your consent.